Archives

 Solution: Use a responsive design that adapts to all screen sizes.

-4. Poor SEO Performance (Lower Google Rankings)
+4. Poor SEO & AI Performance (Lower Google & AI Rankings and profiles)

 Outdated websites often lack modern SEO practices, like: